GregTrevellick/VsixRatingChaser/README.md

 1. Add a class to your vsix application gregt1 inherits from DialogPage, implements IRatingDetailsDto - this stores the data as vsix options, invisibly, so you may want to put into your 'options' folder

-1. Add a class to your vsix application gregt2 gets the options, calls the Chase() method in Chaser class
+1. Add a class to your vsix application gregt2 gets the options, calls the Chase() method in Chaser class.
+Recommend calling only when your vsix is invoked, not when citing / initializing your vsix package

 That's it.